PeiyuanQi/plotly-dashboard/README.md

 ## Usage
 - Check MySQL is running, proper database and tables are set.
-  - MAMP is recommended for fast setup on macOS, phpmyadmin is a good GUI tool to deal with MySQL, which packaged in MAMP as well, use the script `database/uscsolarcar.sql` to fast set up.
+  - MAMP is recommended for fast setup on macOS, phpmyadmin is a good GUI tool to deal with MySQL, which packaged in MAMP as well, use the script `database/uscsolarcar.sql` to fast set up, but please finish reading this README first.
   - XAMPP is equivalent MAMP on windows.
   - Linux user should know what they are doing.
 - Check the configuration for serial port in `serialReceiver.py`, each time USB plugged into computer, the serial port number will change.